ElectronicCats/CayenneLPP/README.md

 ## Introduction

-CayenneLPP is a format designed by [myDevices](https://mydevices.com/about/) to integrate LoRaWan nodes into their IoT platform [Cayenne](https://mydevices.com/cayenne/features/).
+CayenneLPP is a format designed by [myDevices](https://mydevices.com) to integrate LoRaWan nodes into their [IoT Platform](https://mydevices.com/capabilities).
 It is used to send sensor data in a packed way to [The Things Network platform](https://www.thethingsnetwork.org).
-You can read more on https://mydevices.com/cayenne/docs/lora/#lora-cayenne-low-power-payload
+You can read more on [myDevices CayenneLPP](https://docs.mydevices.com/docs/lorawan/cayenne-lpp)

 ## Description